-On June 12, 2019 the following pre-conference courses will be organized.
+On June 12, 2019 from 13.00 till 17.00h, the following pre-conference courses will be organized.
 To join one of these courses, you have to register (see general WEON-registration form).
-The costs for joining a pre-conference course is € 25 for VvE-members/Bachelor or Master-students and € 35 for Non VvE-members.
+The costs for joining a pre-conference course are € 25 for VvE-members/Bachelor or Master-students and € 35 for Non VvE-members.
 The language of the pre-conference courses will be English.

 Please note, WEON2019 reserves the right to cancel a pre-conference course if there is insufficient enrollment.
 If we have to cancel, you will be offered the opportunity to switch to another pre-conference course or given a full refund.
 All pre-conference courses are on a first come, first serve basis (full is full)!

 Introduction to causal inference in observational research: causal mediation and propensity scoring

 Organisation: Sacha la Bastide-van Gemert and Judith Vonk